 Note: The HMC is a closed system and as such, the hardware is used in a limited manner.
 No device drivers or code support any peripheral devices that use a parallel port.

-Use of more than one hard disk drive
+• Use of more than one hard disk drive

-To view the location of each HMC connector, refer to "Cabling the HMC" on page 33
+To view the location of each HMC connector, see "Cabling the HMC" on page 42

 Removal and replacement procedures